LauYeeYu/homepage/content/blog/set-up-my-personal-site-with-hugo-and-vercel.md

 ### Add a Theme

-A lot of [themes][hugo-themes] is provided by the Hugo community.
+A lot of [themes][hugo-themes] are provided by the Hugo community.
 You can choose one that you like and add it to your site.
 I use the [soho theme][soho] for my site.